lbryio/spec/index.md

 ##### Claim Sequence

 The _n_th claim for this name, in the order the claims entered the blockchain. _n_ must be a positive number.
-This can be used to resolve claims in the order in which they were recorded, rather than by which claim has the most support.
+This can be used to resolve claims in the order in which they were accepted, rather than by which claim has the most credits backing it.

 ```
 lbry://meet-lbry:1